Protocol Specification v1.0.0

 Modules are not features.
 They are lifecycle constraints.

-Introduce Plan & Context
+Plan & Context (Lifecycle Semantics)

 Protocol Conformance